PRESSKIT DE MEELFABRIEK

 HISTORY

 De Meelfabriek was established in 1884 and ceased operations in 1988.
 Over its history, the complex continuously evolved.
-Untill the 1970s, several buildings were demolished, modified, or expanded.
+Until the 1970s, several buildings were demolished, modified, or expanded.
 The various structures differed significantly in design and materials, serving as a showcase for 20th-century industrial building typologies.
-The complex consists of buildings with diverse architectural styles, materials, and details, reflecting their original industrial functions.
+The complex consists of buildings with diverse architectural styles, materials and details, reflecting their original industrial functions.
 In 2000, the heritage value of these buildings was recognized when ten of them were designated as national monuments.

 TRANSFORMATION AND NEW CONSTRUCTION